telerik/winforms-docs/bindingnavigator/customizing-radbindingnavigator.md

 ##

 Each of the control's elements can be accessed and customized.
-Once you access the desired elements,
-          you can tweak its properties in order to modify it.
+Once you access the desired elements, you can tweak its properties in order to modify it.
 In this tutorial, we will take a look at code snippet, demonstrating how to add a button in the __RadBindingNavigator__ :
-        #_[C#] _

 {{source=..\SamplesCS\DataEntryAndBindingNavigator\RadBindingNavigatorForm.cs region=custradBindingNavigator1}}
 {{source=..\SamplesVB\DataEntryAndBindingNavigator\RadBindingNavigatorForm.vb region=custradBindingNavigator1}}